 One headache you might be falling in should be rescheduling or reposting old blog posts on your social networks.
 If you manage multiple websites and they have hundreds or thousands of blog posts, it becomes more challenging to reshare blog posts on social networks again.

-Studies have shown that posting older blog posts again on social networks improve your blog’s traffic and credibility.
+Studies have shown that posting older blog posts on social networks improves your blog’s traffic and credibility.

-Now, with ContentStudio, you can quickly setup Evergreen campaigns which will recycle social posts after its initial release.
+Now, with ContentStudio, you can quickly set up Evergreen campaigns that will recycle social posts after their initial release.

-Enter a name for the evergreen campaign and select profiles you want to recycle social posts and in third step schedule time and cycle gap (time to wait until next cycle starts).
+Enter a name for the evergreen campaign and select profiles you want to recycle social posts, and in the third step, schedule time and cycle gap (time to wait until the next cycle starts).

 Don’t forget to use relevant hashtags and different images to increase views for social media posts.
 If you’re a social media marketer or run a social media marketing agency, create different Evergreen campaigns for each project and/or client.

-Twitter doesn’t allow recycling or repeat same posts on Twitter.
+Twitter doesn’t allow recycling or repeating the same posts on Twitter.
 However, you can use add to Queue option in Step 3 and add different variations to get Twitter automated posting work for you.

 View Existing Automation campaigns

-Click on “view existing” under automation recipes box.
+Click on “view existing” under the automation recipes box.

 Now you can activate or deactivate any automation campaign over here.

-Once any social media post is scheduled, added to queue or published by yourself manually or by any automation campaign, those will be shown in the ContentStudio’s planner tab.
+Once any social media post is scheduled, added to the queue, or published by yourself manually or by any automation campaign, those will be shown in ContentStudio’s planner tab.

-In ‘Calendar View,’ you can see all the social media posts with different status and types such as repeat posts, Evergreen posts, automation posts and bulk upload posts.
+In the ‘Calendar View,’ you can see all the social media posts with different statuses and types, such as repeat posts, Evergreen posts, automation posts, and bulk upload posts.

-Managing your automated social media posts is more easier.
-If you’re not satisfied with any social media post, click on "replace” button to regenerate new one.
+Managing your automated social media posts is easier.
+If you’re unsatisfied with any social media post, click the “replace” button to regenerate a new one.

-If you’re managing clients’ social accounts/profiles and/or hiring virtual assistants to manage the social side of your business, I'd definitely suggest you give a ContentStudio a try.
+If you’re managing clients’ social accounts/profiles and hiring virtual assistants to manage your business’s social side, I suggest you try ContentStudio.

 ContentStudio Team Management

-If you're running a medium-sized or large-sized social media agency, ContentStudio has excellent team collaboration and workflow features.
-You can use those to limit access to specific functions, social media accounts, blogs & websites and some critical pages of your ContentStudio account such as pricing, settings, etc.
+You can use those to limit access to specific functions, social media accounts, blogs & websites, and some critical pages of your ContentStudio account such as pricing, settings, etc.

 Some of Content Studio’s team management features are.

 Depending on your account’s limits, you can add team members as Administrators and Collaborators.
-Each position has different limits and abilities.
+Each position has different limitations and abilities.

 Therefore ContentStudio has five different plans.
-Click here to check a most up-to-date version of pricing and features page.
+Click here to check the most up-to-date version of the pricing and features page.

 ContentStudio Pros & Cons